sulmanfarooqq/temp_mail/README.md

 [![Python 3.7+](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads)

-**tempmail-python** is a Python library for generating and managing temporary email addresses using the 1secmail service.
+**tempmail-python** is a Python library for generating and managing temporary email addresses using the mail.tm service.
 It provides functions for creating email addresses, checking for new messages, and retrieving message contents.

 ## Installation
 You can install tempmail-python using pip: